mheiber/ast-talk/sb10-where-parsers-from.md

 - use an existing one
     - JS Parsers:
-        - acorn
-        - babylon
-        - esprima
-        - flow parser
-        - typescript parser
+        - acorn, babylon, esprima, typescript parser
 - use a parser generator